pypa/pipx/docs/comparisons.md

 Example interaction:
 None.
 Either one or the other should be used.
 These tools compete for a similar workflow.

+## pipx vs brew
+* Both brew and pipx install cli tools
+* They install them from different sources. brew uses a curated repository specifically for brew, and pipx generally uses PyPI.

+Example interaction:
+brew can be used to install pipx, but they generally don't interact much.

+## pipx vs npx
+* Both can run cli tools (npx will search for them in node_modules, and if not found run in a temporary environment. `pipx run` wil search in `__pypackages__` and if not found run in a temporary environment)
+* npx works with JavaScript and pipx works with Python
+* Both tools attempt to make runnning executables written in a dynamic language (JS/Python) as easy as possible
+* pipx can also install tools globally; npx cannot

+Example interaction:
+None.
+These tools work for different languages.

 ### Migrating to pipx from pipsi

 After you have installed pipx, run [migrate_pipsi_to_pipx.py](https://raw.githubusercontent.com/pipxproject/pipx/master/scripts/migrate_pipsi_to_pipx.py).
 Why not do this with your new pipx installation?